Dichill/NSInstaller/README.md

 - [CTCaer](https://github.com/CTCaer) for the amazing bootloader!
 [Hekate](https://github.com/CTCaer/hekate)
 - [SciresM](https://github.com/Atmosphere-NX) for the amazing custom firmware!
 [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)
 - [ITotalJustice](https://github.com/ITotalJustice) for the amazing sig patches!
 [Patches](https://github.com/ITotalJustice/patches)
-- [Switchway](https://switchway.xyz/) if it wasn't for their switch modding guides, I wouldn't be where I'm today!
+- [Switchway](https://switchway.xyz/) one of the best switch jailbreak community if it wasn't for their switch modding guides, I wouldn't be where I'm today!
+- [Better Gaming (Yu)](https://www.youtube.com/channel/UC2X23IIMBLKO6PxtwoNcHoQ/videos) and [Better Gaming Community](https://discord.com/invite/3Gj7rtQmhS) for making the best videos and having one of the best community out there!